anira-project/anira/docs/sphinx/usage.rst

 allocation or a lock, and ``ANIRA_PHASE_INFERENCE`` stays the engine call alone.
-Under a plan whose engine keeps its own aliasing (``ANIRA_ENGINE_FLAG_STATE_ALIAS``, :doc:`custom_backends`) both halves are bound to one stable buffer and nothing flips: the engine updates the state in place, and every address stays put across calls.
+Under a plan whose engine keeps its own aliasing (``ANIRA_ENGINE_FLAG_STATE_ALIAS``, :doc:`custom_backends`) both halves are bound to one stable buffer and nothing flips: the engine updates the state in place, and every address stays put across the calls of such plans (a chunk of a flipping plan in between moves the pair, so a captured graph is re-captured after a plan switch).
 The pair is the model's: every plan of the variant runs the same pair, in the engine domain of the plans that run it (host memory for every engine of this pre-release; ``host_domain`` on the State input overrides it), which the bound descriptors report, so a plan switch keeps the state whether the plans flip or alias.